opensearch-project/ml-commons/docs/remote_inference_blueprints/cohere_connector_embedding_blueprint.md

 This blueprint will show you how to connect a Cohere embedding model to your Opensearch instance, including creating a k-nn index and your own Embedding pipeline.
 You will require a Cohere API key.

-Cohere currently offers the following Embedding models (model name and embedding dimensions):
+Cohere currently offers the following Embedding models (with model name and embedding dimensions).
+Note that only a couple are tested.

-- embed-english-v3.0 1024
+- embed-english-v3.0 1024 (Tested)
-- embed-multilingual-v3.0 1024
+- embed-english-v2.0 4096 (Tested)
-- embed-english-light-v3.0 384
+- embed-multilingual-v3.0 1024 (Untested)
-- embed-multilingual-light-v3.0 384
+- embed-english-light-v3.0 384 (Untested)
-- embed-english-v2.0 4096
+- embed-multilingual-light-v3.0 384 (Untested)
-- embed-english-light-v2.0 1024
+- embed-english-light-v2.0 1024 (Untested)
-- embed-multilingual-v2.0 768
+- embed-multilingual-v2.0 768 (Untested)

 See [Cohere's /embed API docs](https://docs.cohere.com/reference/embed) for more details.